AntonioTorres23/OpenGL_Notes/PBR Theory.md

 $\LARGE{f_{lambert} = \frac{c}{\pi}}$

 With $c$ being the albedo or surface color (think of the diffuse surface texture).
-The divide by pi is there to normalize the diffuse light as the earlier denoted integral that contains the BRDF is scaled by $\L\pi$
+The divide by pi is there to normalize the diffuse light as the earlier denoted integral that contains the BRDF is scaled by $\Large{\pi}$ (we'll get to that in then )